alexwlchan/til/README.md

 ## sqlite

+- <a href="https://github.com/alexwlchan/til/blob/main/sqlite/How%20to%20tally%20combinations%20of%20values%20across%20multiple%20columns.md">How to tally combinations of values across multiple columns</a> – 17 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/sqlite/Getting%20a%20tally%20of%20SQLite%20values%20as%20a%20CSV.md">Getting a tally of SQLite values as a CSV</a> – 3 January 2024
 - <a href="https://github.com/alexwlchan/til/blob/main/sqlite/Using%20sqlite-utils%20to%20convert%20a%20CSV%20into%20a%20SQLite%20database.md">Using sqlite-utils to convert a CSV into a SQLite database</a> – 2 January 2024